thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-This is a helper method that checks if we performed any simplifications to our `ir`.
+This is a helper method that checks if we performed any simplifications on our `ir`.
-If we didn't, we exit our loop early.
+If we didn't, we get to go home early.

 We do all this in a loop that runs a hardcoded number of times, 2 at the moment.
-Simplification is a fixpoint operation.
-We do as much as we can in one pass, but we can't do everything.
-For example, if we inline every occurrence of a `Many` variabale, we won't clean up the now dead binding during that pass.

-We could run our simplifier until a true fixpoint by looping infinitely instead of for 2 iterations.
-For our base language, this would be sufficient.
-Base is simple enough that we could have confidence we would reach that fixpoint.
-Later features however will complicate this story, recursion in particular can allow us to construct degenerate cases that do not reach a fixpoint.
+Two comes to us more as an art than a science.
+In testing the simplifier, I could find terms that still needed work with just one pass.
+But I couldn't find any that didn't settle after two passes.

+Of course these terms almost certainly exist.
+We have to draw the line somewhere to ensure we don't run our simplifier forever, and today we draw that line at two.
-In the interest of future proofing, we setup a fixed number of iterations now.
+In the future, after adding more features, we might discover a different number is more appropriate.
-For reference GHC has a similar setup.
-There simplification can run up to 4 times.
-OCaml's FLambda2 backend does everything in a single pass, which if you think about is really a single iteration loop.

 We've come a long way from our first simplification function:

 ```rs